umayrh/sketchy-polytopes/python/sparktuner/README.md

 ## TODO

 * Urgent
-  * Rethink how FIXED_SPARK_PARAM interact with the configurable param, esp whether or not they are merged.
-Don't want issues due to duplicates.
-Maybe this should come from SparkSubmitCmd defaults.
-Some notion of defaults and overrides.
   * Fix `sort` to write to local filesystem by default.
 See [this](https://stackoverflow.com/questions/27299923/how-to-load-local-file-in-sc-textfile-instead-of-hdfs)
   * Finish the new objective function that, over _similar_ values of run-time, minimizes